okta/okta.github.io/_source/_posts/2018-08-21-basic-crud-angular6-and-spring-boot.md

 Technology moves fast these days.
 It can be challenging to keep up with the latest trends as well as new releases of your favorite projects.
 I'm here to help!
 Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to build and secure a basic app using their latest and greatest releases.

 In Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
-In Angular 5.0, we get a new `HttpClient` on the table.
-This class replaces `Http`, and is a bit easier to use, with less boilerplate code.
-Today, I'm not going to explore Spring WebFlux, because we still [have some work to do](https://github.com/okta/okta-spring-boot/issues/24) before we can support in with the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).

-The good news is our [Angular SDK](https://www.npmjs.com/package/@okta%2Fokta-angular) works well with Angular 5, so I'll be showing how to use it in this blog post.
-Speaking of Angular, did you know that Angular has [one of the most dramatic increases in questions on Stack Overflow](https://stackoverflow.blog/2017/11/13/cliffs-insanity-dramatic-shifts-technologies-stack-overflow/)?
-You might think this means a lot of people have issues with Angular.
-I like to think that there's a lot of people using it, and developers often have questions when using a new technology.
-It's a definite sign of a healthy community.
-You rarely see a lot of questions on Stack Overflow for a dying technology.

-{% img blog/spring-boot-2-angular-5/increase-in-stack-overflow-technologies-2017.png alt:"Year over year change in questions asked for tags in Stack Overflow" width:"800" %}{: .center-image }
+In Angular 6.0, the biggest change is upgrading to RxJS vX and having to change a bit of code.
+I wrote about how to integrate Spring Boot 2.0 and Angular 5.0 last December.
+This post was extremely popular on the Okta Developer blog and became an inspiration for many future blog posts.
+When [Angular 6 was released](), I was reluctant to update it because it has "Angular 5.0" in its title, and you don't change a title because SEO.

+// summary of what's changed, angular vs react, etc.

 This article describes how to build a simple CRUD application that displays a list of cool cars.
 It'll allow you to edit the list, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
 You'll also learn how to secure your application using Okta's Spring Boot starter and Angular SDK.